-- 3.3.1 Products shall include power management features in their "as-shipped" condition as specified in Table 2, subject to the following conditions: - i.
+- 3.3.1 Products shall include power management features in their "as-shipped" condition as specified in Table 3, subject to the following conditions: - i.
 For Thin Clients, the Wake-on-LAN (WOL) requirement shall apply for products designed to receive software updates from a centrally managed network while in Sleep Mode or in Off Mode.
 Thin Clients whose standard software upgrade framework does not require off-hours scheduling are exempt from the WOL requirement. - ii.
 For Notebooks, WOL may be automatically disabled when the product is disconnected from ac mains power. - iii.
 For all products with WOL, directed packet filters shall be enabled and set to an industry standard default configuration. - iv.
 Products that do not support Sleep Mode by default are only subject to the Display Sleep Mode requirement.

-Table 2: Power Management Requirements
+Table 3: Power Management Requirements

-Mode or Mode Transition Requirement Desktops Integrated Desktops Notebooks Small-scale Servers Thin Clients Workstations System Sleep Mode i (1) Sleep Mode shall be set to activate after no more than 30 minutes of user inactivity.(2) The speed of any active 1 Gb/s Ethernet network links shall be reduced when transitioning to Sleep Mode or Off Mode.
-Yes Yes Yes No Yes Yes Display Sleep Mode (1) Display Sleep Mode shall be set to activate after no more than 15 minutes of user inactivity.
-Yes Yes Yes Yes Yes Yes Wake on LAN (WOL) i (1) Computers with Ethernet capability shall provide users with an option to enable and disable WOL for Sleep Mode.
+Mode or Mode Transition Requirement (1) Sleep Mode shall be set to activate after no more than 30 minutes of user inactivity.
+Desktops Integrated Desktops Portable All-In-Ones Notebooks Slates/Tablets Thin Clients Workstations Sleep Mode i (2) The speed of any active 1 Gb/s or faster Ethernet network links shall be reduced when transitioning to Sleep Mode or Off Mode.
+Yes Yes Yes Yes N/A Yes Yes Display Sleep Mode (1) Display Sleep Mode shall be set to activate after no more than 15 minutes of user inactivity.
+Yes Yes Yes Yes Yes Yes Yes Wake on LAN (WOL) i (1) Computers with Ethernet capability shall provide users with an option to enable and disable WOL for Sleep Mode.
 (2) Computers with Ethernet capability that are shipped through enterprise channels shall either: (a) be shipped with WOL enabled by default for Sleep Mode, when the computer is operating on ac mains power; or (b) provide users with the ability to enable WOL that is accessible from both the client operating system user interface and over the network.
-Yes Yes Yes Yes Yes Yes Wake Manage- ment i (1) Computers with Ethernet capability that are shipped through enterprise channels shall: (a) be capable of both remote (via network) and scheduled (via real-time clock) wake events from Sleep Mode, and (b) provide clients with the ability to centrally manage (via vendor tools) any wake management settings that are configured through hardware settings if the manufacturer has control over such features.
-Yes Yes Yes Yes Yes Yes i Where Sleep Mode is supported by the UUT by default and Sleep Mode power is used as part of the TEC equation for qualification.
+Yes Yes Yes Yes N/A Yes Yes Wake Manage- ment i (1) Computers with Ethernet capability that are shipped through enterprise channels shall: (a) be capable of both remote (via network) and scheduled (via realtime clock) wake events from Sleep Mode, and (b) provide clients with the ability to centrally manage (via vendor tools) any wake management settings that are configured through hardware settings if the manufacturer has control over such features.
+Yes Yes Yes Yes N/A Yes Yes i Where Sleep Mode is supported by the UUT by default and Sleep Mode power is used as part of the TEC equation for certification.